rahulvenugopal/haveyoumetrahul/public/research/worksofar/index.md

 c) I am back to where it all began - BCI work in stroke.
 I am exploring imagined speech tracking with Dr. Subasree's team at Stroke lab, Dept. of Neurology, NIMHANS.

+d) I am really inspired by this [work](https://www.biorxiv.org/content/10.64898/2026.08.07.743470v1) and wrote up a draft to study brain criticality measures from our larger EEG database from expert meditators across four traditions.
+Hoping to rope in couple of MESEC friends for expert collab.

+e) Well, the `Sense of Self` reading is coming along.
+Glad that the hibernation phase is over.
+By 2027, all internships would be moved to this topic.